 However, with many services being moved to the cloud, fewer and fewer resources are being stored in-network.
 Shared files aren’t stored on an intranet these days, they’re in the cloud.
 New software runs on cloud-based servers, not on dusty racks in a basement server room.
-Even if you’re still using the Microsoft Office Suite, chances are you’re storing the files in Google Drive or Microsoft Onedrive.
+Even if you’re still using the Microsoft Office Suite, chances are you’re storing the files in G-Suite or Office 365.

 Practically nothing is stored on your business’ network.
 What’s the big deal if a hacker manages to compromise your PSK and gain access?
 All of the juicy stuff is still behind another layer of protection in the cloud.